toddaustin07/webrequestor/README.md

 ### Setting up pre-configured web requests

-Go to the device details screen of Web Requestor and go into device Settings by tapping the 3 vertical dots in the upper right corner of the screen.
+Go to the device Controls screen of Web Requestor and go into device Settings by tapping the 3 vertical dots in the upper right corner of the screen.
 Here you can configure up to 50 web requests.
 The format **MUST** be:
 ```
 GET:http://<ip:port/path> --OR-- POST:http://<ip:port/path> --OR-- PUT:http://<ip:port/path>
   -- OR --